 “I was very irresponsible.
 As a man, you have to take responsibility for your actions.”

-Rhyno remembers the scene well and recalled what was going on at the time.
+Rhyno remembered the scene well and recalled what was going on at the time.

 This was in no way a full-fledged return to the company.
 Following that night at the Hammerstein Ballroom, the WWE landscape remained the same.